Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: Introduction

 We draw further motivation from examples of strong compactly aligned product systems that have been examined in this respect.
 The classical result appears in the case of automorphic dynamical systems over $\bZ^d$, where there is a lattice isomorphism between the gauge-invariant ideals of the crossed product $A \rtimes_\al \bZ^d$ and the $\al$-invariant ideals of $A$.
 In the context of graph C*-algebras of locally convex row-finite higher-rank graphs, the parametrisation is obtained by hereditary saturated vertex sets through the work of Raeburn, Sims and Yeend \cite{RSY03, RSY04}.
 Sims \cite{Sim06} further provided a parametrisation for finitely aligned higher-rank graphs, encoded by hereditary vertex sets together with satiated path sets.
 In the current work we wish to encompass C*-dynamics and higher-rank graphs in a uniform way, and provide an alternative of \cite{Sim06} in the row-finite case depending only on properties of vertex sets.

 Crossed products and graph C*-algebras are incarnations of the Cuntz-Nica-Pimsner algebra $\N\O_X$ of the associated product system $X$.
 However, here we are interested in covering \emph{all} possible equivariant quotients of the Toeplitz-Nica-Pimsner algebra $\N\T_X$.
-As a base case, consider $\T \otimes \T$ (for the Toeplitz algebra $\T$) and associate the vertices of the square (as $d=2$) to ideals of $\T \otimes \T$ so that
+As a base case, consider $\T \otimes \T$ (for the Toeplitz algebra $\T$) and use the vertices of the square (as $d=2$) for labelling ideals of $\T \otimes \T$ so that

 for the compact operators $\K \subseteq \T$.
-Then the gauge-invariant ideals of $\T \otimes \T$ can be read off an inclusion-perserving association by considering vertex sets of the square, i.e., we obtain
+Then the gauge-invariant ideals of $\T \otimes \T$ can be read off an inclusion-perserving association mapping vertex sets of the square to sums of the corresponding ideals.
+In other words, we obtain

 A similar decomposition for the boundary ideal $\ker\{ \N\T_X \to \N\O_X\}$ has been established in \cite{DK18} and is akin to the one of Deaconu \cite{Dea07}, further exploited by Fletcher \cite{Fle17}.
 Such a decomposition has been used successfully for the computation of the K-theory of $\N\O_X$ in terms of $A$ for low-rank cases, such as finite $2$-rank graphs by Evans \cite{Eva08}, and for two commuting $*$-automorphisms by Barlak \cite{Bar16}.
 The general case still remains unresolved, and our motivation is to shed more light on this construction.